dr4ke4i/ESP/README.md

 - LED strip as light component, using FastLED library

 All of these devices have been tested in my home environment.

+Anyone can use this code in any ways they like, free of charge.